 By Rachel Hoeing

-Most ASU grads that you ask will know about this haven.
+Most ASU grads will know about this haven.
 It is one of the most beautiful, serene spots around, and my children loved it.
 Depending on where you live in the Triad, expect this trip take between 1 1/2 to 2 hours.
 We left home at 9am and were back home in time for dinner.

 You will see different hiking trails, but the one you will want to take to the Rock Colony is the Boone Fork Trail.
 (Enter the trails by crossing the bridge behind the public restrooms.)